 Luxury in a very simple setting on the lagoon of Oualidia.

-Luxury doesn’t come much simpler.
+ABOUT: Luxury doesn’t come much simpler.
 Situated yards from a seven-mile-long, Atlantic Ocean-fed lagoon, La Sultana Oualidia is a boutique hotel in splendid, ivory-tower isolation, and easily the area’s most sophisticated residence.
 The remote, seaside setting and architectural style mean it’s perfect for those seeking a genuine luxury bolthole, while fans of watersports, seafood and spas will also be in luck.

 From Anna Barez-Brown who stayed here in March 2014